 Visit an Art Museum

+The local art museums certainly deserve a spot on the Best of Pasadena list!
 A few blocks away is the Norton Simon Museum which houses an extensive collection of approximately 12,000 works.
 You’ll find pieces by Picasso, Goya, and Rembrandt among others.
 Wander through the sculpture garden and enjoy an amazing collection of art.

 Another popular museum in Old Town is the Pacific Asia Museum.
 Here you can explore an extensive collection of rare Japanese paintings, East Asian Ceramics, woodblock prints, and a large jade collection.
 Housed in a historic building their mission is to “further intercultural understanding through the arts and culture of Asia and the Pacific Islands.”